This is where everything begins.

 - The rationality of past decisions has to be evaluated based on the circumstance, not the outcome.[/mfn]“A mistake is not something to be determined after the fact, but in the light of the information until that point.”[/mfn]

-- Although, fundamentally, rationality is about getting results.232“Rational way” ≈ “the way that gets results”.
+- Although, fundamentally, rationality is about getting results.160“Rational way” ≈ “the way that gets results”.

-- If a process consistently brings no results, it’s not rational.233Note: An act can be rational, independent of the actor (who doesn’t engage in meta-reasoning).
+- If a process consistently brings no results, it’s not rational.

 6.1.7 Knowledge of Irrationality